Sikaianini: Genus Mula Ball 1928

-Type species: Mula resonance.
+Type species: Mula resonans.
 The genus Mula has been described as being similar to the genera Muiria and Sikaiana.
 Compared to species of the genus Sikaiana, species of Mula have distinctly shorter and narrower hind wings.
 In addition, the antennae are longer.
 The differences between Mula and Muiria are less consistent.
-The type species Mula resonance clearly differs from the type species Muiria stridula by having longer hind wings and shorter antennae.
+The type species Mula resonans clearly differs from the type species Muiria stridula by having longer hind wings and shorter antennae.
 However, Mula chushanensis also has very short hind wings.
 The American Mula species have a whitish coloration, but Mula chushanensis is grayish yellow.